antmicro/topwrap/docs/wrapper_port.rst

 Wrapper Port
 ===============

-Class :class:`WrapperPort` is an extension to nMigen's :class:`Signal`.
+Class :class:`WrapperPort` is an extension to Amaranth's :class:`Signal`.
 It wraps a port, adding a new name and optionally slicing the signal.
 It adds these attributes: